zkpservices/zkpservices/site/docs/zkp.edited.md

 * **Product authenticity**
   Prove the authenticity of a product without revealing trade secrets or proprietary methods.
 * **Source verification**
-  Verify the origin of a product without revealing particulars about the entire supply chain.
+  Verify the origin of a product without revealing the entire supply chain.

 4. **Financial services**

-This is a pivotal sector for any state where trust, discretion, and verification intersect.
+It is a pivotal sector for any state where trust, discretion, and verification intersect.
 Traditional financial systems often expose more personal data than required, leading to potentially expensive vulnerabilities.

 Take, for instance, the following scenarios: